College Township, Pennsylvania: Government

-College Township is part of Pennsylvania's 12th congressional district, represented by Republican Fred Keller, elected in 2019.
+College Township is part of Pennsylvania's 15th congressional district, represented by Republican Glenn Thompson, elected in 2008.

 College Township contracts police service from the State College Police Department, while Penn State University Police provides coverage to University Park campus.

 College Township is served by the Alpha Fire Company for fire protection, which maintains one of its two substations in the College Township Municipal Building.
 Centre Lifelink EMS is based in College Township, as is Mount Nittany Medical Center which also provides emergency medical services.

 A portion of State Correctional Institution – Rockview, a prison of the Pennsylvania Department of Corrections, is in College Township.

 Education

 College Township is served by the State College Area School District for K-12 education.

 Pennsylvania State University is partially in College Township.

 Transportation

 The Centre Area Transportation Authority provides local bus service with fixed routes between College Township and the borough of State College as well as Patton, and Ferguson Township.